Optimal Stopping via Randomized Neural Networks: Experiments

-In all cases \OurAlgoS and \OurAlgoRS are the fastest algorithms.
-For $N=10$ exercise dates, \OurAlgoRS always achieves the highest prices.
-Moreover, for high dimensions \OurAlgoS outperforms all other existing algorithms.
-This is impressive, considering that \OurAlgoS has much less trainable parameters then DOS and NLSM, since the hidden layer is randomly fixed and reused for all dates.
-Moreover, \OurAlgoRS achieves the highest prices, while having considerably less trainable parameters, since only one neural network (with a random hidden layer) of the respective size is used for all exercise dates.
-In total, \OurAlgoRS has $21$ trainable parameters, compared to more than $20 d N$ for DOS and NLSM.
+In these high dimensional problems, RLSM performs as good as or outperforms the baselines in terms of prices, even tough RLSM has much less trainable parameters than DOS and NLSM.
+Moreover, RFQI achieves the highest prices there, and therefore works best, while having considerably less trainable parameters, since only one neural network (with a random hidden layer) of the respective size is used for all exercise dates.
+In particular, RFQI has only $21$ trainable parameters, compared to more than $20 d N$ for DOS and NLSM.

-Comparing the achieved prices of LSM and FQI, we can confirm the claim of \cite{Li2009Learning}, that reinforcement learning techniques outperform the state-of-the-art in the Markovian setting. \OurAlgoRS achieving similar prices as FQI therefore naturally outperforms \OurAlgoS which achieves similar prices as LSM.
+Comparing the achieved prices of LSM and FQI, we can confirm the claim of \cite{Li2009Learning}, that reinforcement learning techniques usually outperform the backward induction in the Markovian setting.
+RFQI, achieving similar prices as FQI, therefore naturally outperforms RLSM which achieves similar prices as LSM.
 A possible explanation for the outperformance of the reinforcement learning algorithm is the following.
-The backward induction algorithms have approximately $N$ times the number of trainable parameters used in the reinforcement learning algorithms, since a different network is trained for each discretization date.
-Moreover, for the backward induction algorithms, a different continuation value function is approximated for each date, hence only the data of this date is used to learn the parameters.
+The backward induction algorithms have approximately $N$ times the number of trainable parameters used in the reinforcement learning algorithms, since a different network is trained for each discretisation date.
+Moreover, for the backward induction algorithms, a different continuation value function is approximated for each date, hence, only the data of this date is used to learn the parameters.
 In contrast, the reinforcement learning methods train their parameters using the data of all dates.
-Hence, the reinforcement learning methods use $N$ times the number of data to train $1/N$ times the number of parameters, which might lead to better approximations.
+Hence, the reinforcement learning methods use $N$ times the number of data to train $1/N$ times the number of parameters, which seems to lead to better approximations.